Furrington History, Family Crest & Coats of Arms

 The ancient history of the Furrington name begins with the ancient Anglo-Saxon tribes of Britain.
-The name is derived from when the family resided in the township of Farrington located near Penwortham, Lancashire.
+The name is derived from when the family resided in the township of Farington located near Penwortham, Lancashire.
 "In the 10th of Edward III., William de Farington held certain portions of land here, and 14s. rent, in trust for the abbot."

 Early Origins of the Furrington family

 The surname Furrington was first found in Lancashire at Farington, a small village and civil parish in the South Ribble local government district.
 The earliest record of the place name dates back to 1149 when it was listed as Farinton, and literally meant "farmstead where ferns grow" from the Old English words fearn + tun.

 William Faryngdon, goldsmith, in 1229, "purchased of Ralph le Feure all the aldermanrie, and the appurtenances, within the city of London and the suburbs of the same, between Ludgate and Newgate, and also within the same gates which Ankeritus de Auene held, during his life, by grant of Thomas Auerne."